YashaswiniM18/ocr_system/README.md

-# Nex-OCR: Real-Time Document Intelligence System
+# EtherXVision: Real-Time Document Intelligence System

-Nex-OCR is a high-performance, FastAPI-based backend system designed for **automated document classification, field extraction, and biometric asset extraction**.
+EtherXVision is a high-performance, FastAPI-based backend system designed for **automated document classification, field extraction, and biometric asset extraction**.
 It specializes in processing Indian documents with high precision using the PaddleOCR engine.

 ---